PixeyeHQ/pixecs/README.md

 [![license](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://github.com/PixeyeHQ/pixecs/blob/master/LICENSE)
 [![Build Status](https://travis-ci.com/PixeyeHQ/pixecs.svg?branch=master)](https://travis-ci.com/PixeyeHQ/pixecs)
 [![stars](https://img.shields.io/github/stars/PixeyeHQ/pixecs?style=social)](https://github.com/PixeyeHQ/pixecs/stargazers)
-# Archived
-For learning purpose I leave code as it is.
-It was one of my first attempts to make something on Nim.
-This ecs implementation is rough on edges and might not work as expected.
-The next iteration of pixecs will be included in little game engine I'm currently working on in Nim language.

 ### Introduction
 This project is a part of my future gamedev tech-stack on language called [Nim](https://nim-lang.org/), a powerful language with great promise for gamedev.
 Pixecs is an independant module so it can be used seperately.
 It's a ongoing project so there will be more changes and info in the future.